nicewook/gopt/README.md

 ## Commands on gpt shell mode
 - `help` - Displays command usage.
-- `context` - Displays the conversation context which reserved at the moment
 - `config` - Displays configuration information.
+- `context` - Displays the conversation context which reserved at the moment.
+- `reset` - Reset all the conversation context.
 - `exit` or `q` - Exits the app.

 ## Issues and Contributing